 There are absolutely no inactivity fees, platform rates or minimum deposits required when you get started with Fineco.
 That’s going to be very appealing to anyone who is just getting started in the world of investing.

 Fineco offers a flat share trading rate of £2.95, as well as for ETFs, with a fee of £6.95 that applies to bonds.
 The annual rate of payback is 0.25%, which is a little higher than Degiro.
-You can also get your first 50 trades for free within the first two months by signing up via our link.
+You can also get your £500 in trading commissions to use within the first three months by signing up via our link.

 Degiro does seem to perform well in this regard, too, with an annual rate of 0.2%, and with cheap rates for ETFs, investment trusts and telephone dealing.
 Do also take a look at their share trading rates.
 They charge around £1.75 as a base rate, with 0.014% applicable across the board.
 There’s a cap of £5 for more than nine deals per month.